ProjFall2025/Team3/system_design.md

 Third-Party APIs: **Google** for authentication with OAuth2 (if users want to log in with Google)

-## Roles

-There will be three main roles active:

-- **Registered Users:** Require login, are able to upload their generated sheets to the site, and like and comment existing sheets

-- **Administrators:** Have all permissions of registered users, in addition to the ability to remove or restore sheets and their comments

-- **Guests:** Cannot upload sheets to the site; only generate sheets client-side.
-Can view other registered users' sheets, but not comment, like, or rate.

 ## API Design

 Following a Model-Viewer-Controller (MVC) architecture, the back-end has the following file structure: